ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
   - iso8601 filters - fix documentation generation issue.
   - na_ontap_info - Added vserver in key_fields of net_interface_info.
+  - na_ontap_interface - fix error where an `address` with an IPV6 ip would try to modify each time playbook was run.
   - na_ontap_ldap_client - `servers` not accepted when using ZAPI and `ldap_servers` not handling a single server properly.
   - na_ontap_rest_info - fixed error where module would fail silently when using `owning_resouce` and a non-existent vserver.
   - na_ontap_user_role - fixed Invalid JSON input.
 Expecting "privileges" to be an array.